telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     </html>
     ```

-- The Jam Embedded local script implementation (for example, a file `./your-local-jam-embedded-implementation.js`).
+- The Jam Embedded local script implementation (for example, a file `./local-jam-embedded-implementation.js`).

-    Note that you must replace `<your-unique-fiddler-jam-api-key-here>` with your actual Fiddler Jam Embedded API key.
+    Note that you must replace `<API_KEY>` with your actual Fiddler Jam Embedded API key.

     ```JavaScript
     // The Fiddler Jam Embedded object attached to the DOM window object through _fiddlerJamEmbedded.